Neutrino emission from binary neutron star mergers: characterizing light curves and mean energies: Results

-If we extrapolated Eq.~\eqref{eq:long_term_exp} to time scales longer than the accretion time scale ($ \lesssim 1~{\rm s}$, see for example \cite{Perego:2014fma}), the total emitted energy would be of the order of a few times $10^{52}$~erg, \ie{} almost one order of magnitude smaller than expected.
-We speculate that this result points to the fact that the exponential decrease we observe is mostly due to the evolution of the accretion luminosity only.
-However, once a significant portion of the disc has been consumed, the luminosity coming from the cooling of the central object will take over and it will likely decrease with a different time scale.
-Indeed, to provide a total radiated energy of the order of $10^{53}{\rm erg}$, its decreasing pace is expected to be significantly slower and in line with its cooling time scale.
+Extrapolating Eq.~\eqref{eq:long_term_exp} to late times, the total emitted energy would be a few times $\unit[10^{52}]{erg}$, \ie{} almost one order of magnitude smaller than expected.
+We speculate that the exponential decrease we observe for $\nue$'s and $\nua$'s is mostly due to the evolution of the accretion luminosity.
+However, once a significant portion of the disc has been consumed, the luminosity coming from the cooling of the central object will take over and it will likely decrease with a different time scale, which our fit over a limited time window cannot account for.